Textualize/rich/docs/source/progress.rst

 Example
 -------

 See `downloader.py <https://github.com/willmcgugan/rich/blob/master/examples/downloader.py>`_ for a realistic application of a progress display.
-This script can download multiple concurrent files while displaying progress with transfer speed and file size.
+This script can download multiple concurrent files with a progress bar, transfer speed and file size.